weinerjm/vgm2wav/README.md

 ```shell
 ./vgm2wav -s 1
 ```
-The voices are zero-indexed.
+The voice labels are zero-indexed.
 Note that a single voice can be exported to `stdout`.

 ### Track Length
 By default, vgm2wav will try to output the full length of the track.
 If it is not able to find track length information (because of the format) then it defaults to 30 seconds.
 To override this and specify a length of the output, the `-t [seconds]` option can be used.